 The information on this web site highlights the day's activities being planned which includes the ceremonies held following the parade.
-Photos of last year's parade are linked to from the table of contents above.
+Photos of the 2013 parade are linked to from the table of contents above.

 The committee is looking for a few volunteers this year to help during the parade.
 If you would like to volunteer at the parade, please contact us at email@example.com or feel free to call the Parks and Recreation Department at (860) 721-2890.

 - The Parade Committee is once again requesting financial contributions for the parade activities this year.
 We need your support!
 Any contribution will be deeply appreciated.
 Information can be obtained from and contributions made to: